nico/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 ##### Goals of the Loader

-The loader was designed with the following goals in mind:
+The loader was designed with the following goals in mind.
  1. Support one or more Vulkan-capable ICD on a user's computer system without them interfering with one another.
  2. Support Vulkan Layers which are optional modules that can be enabled by an